DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 6. Download `OpenSourceLogger`

 Download the `OpenSourceLogger` and change the `application.properties` in the `/src/main/resources` folder.
-Here you can set the configuration for your database LAN address, user and password.
+Here you can set the configuration for your database IP address, user and password.
 You can also set a gmail address and its password.
-Don't forget that you can change the PWM frequency here as well.

 ```
 server.port=8080